NSWCPD’s Dr. E. Michael Golda Receives ASNE Harold E. Saunders Award for Lifetime Achievement

-Vice Adm.
-David Lewis, USN (Ret.) (left) and Chief Engineer and Deputy Commander for Ship Design, Integration and Naval Engineering, SEA-05, Naval Sea Systems Command Rear Adm.
-Jason Lloyd (right) present the Harold E. Saunders (Lifetime Achievement) Award to Dr. E. Michael Golda (middle) for his dedication and lifetime contributions to the U.S. Navy.
-The event took place during the 2024 American Society of Naval Engineers (ASNE) Advanced Machinery Technology Symposium (AMTS), held at the Delta Hotel Philadelphia Airport in Philadelphia on May 1-2, 2024.
-(U.S. Navy Photo by Jay Butterbaugh/Released)
+Naval Surface Warfare Center, Philadelphia Division (NSWCPD) Chief Technology Officer (CTO) Dr. E. Michael Golda received the Harold E. Saunders Award for Lifetime Achievement during the annual American Society of Naval Engineers (ASNE) Advanced Machinery Technology Symposium (AMTS), this year held at the Delta Hotel Philadelphia Airport, on May 1-2, 2024.

+Each year the ASNE Annual Awards Program recognizes the accomplishments of individuals who have demonstrated exceptional achievement in one or more facets of naval engineering.
+Awardees have included government employees, members of the uniformed services, and those employed in the defense industry, in academia, or elsewhere in the private sector.
+The ASNE Harold E. Saunders Award for Lifetime Achievement, awarded annually since 1977, honors an individual whose reputation in naval engineering spans a long career of notable achievement and influence.

+“Golda has had a lifelong commitment to the U.S. Navy, and his accomplishments and career are essential to NSWCPD, all Navy Warfare Centers, and the fleet.
+As an officer, engineer, and engineering leader, he created a contagious culture of innovation, research, and serving the fleet, influencing the entire NSWCPD for decades,” NSWCPD’s Deputy Chief Technology Officer (CTO) Dr. Steve Mastro said.

 |Date Taken: